corning-incorporated/citam/README.md

 ## Resources

-To learn how to ingest your own facility maps and what inputs citam supports, follow the tutorial included in our documentation.
+To learn how to ingest your own facility maps and what inputs CITAM supports, follow the tutorial included in our documentation.

 We also include an example Jupyter notebook that shows how to manage facilities from a notebook: [/examples/visualize_floorplan.ipynb](https://github.com/corning-incorporated/citam/blob/ui-redesign/examples/visualize_floorplan.ipynb)